Skip to main contentSkip to article

 Langley Memorial Hospital — the gravitational pull

-Langley Memorial Hospital sits at 22051 Fraser Highway — about five blocks west of the Five Corners village core, NOT at the 216 St / 48 Ave intersection (a common confusion).
+Langley Memorial Hospital sits at 22051 Fraser Highway — about five blocks east of the Five Corners village core, NOT at the 216 St / 48 Ave intersection (a common confusion).
 LMH is a roughly 250-bed Fraser Health acute-care site.
 The 2021 ED expansion added 49 patient treatment bays and 2 dedicated trauma bays in a one-storey addition ($32M project).
 A new Patient Care Tower funding announcement was made in 2024, and the NDP government has separately committed to a 300-bed long-term care facility on hospital grounds (estimated $240–450M, target 2030); as of 2025, no business plan or funding had been finalised for the LTC facility.

 For healthcare workers, LMH is the reason Murrayville exists as a market segment.
 Drive-time from Five Corners is 3–5 minutes; walk-time is 8–15 minutes.
 Emergency-route designation and helipad operations on Fraser Highway / 220B Street mean the corridor functions differently from a typical Langley side street — that affects valuation for properties on the immediate corridor (more ambient sirens; faster ambulance access if you ever need it).